irelia0nerf/irelia0nerf/README.md

 ## Vision & Mission

-Transforming the global financial stack by replacing “black box” legacy with radical transparency, security, and adaptive intelligence — architected for regulatory certainty, real-time explainability, and data minimization by design.
+Transforming the global financial stack by replacing “black box” legacy with radical transparency, security, and adaptive intelligence — architected for regulatory certainty, real-time expla[...]

 > “Auditability, Security, and Trust are not features.
 They are systemic properties that emerge from a single, well-architected infrastructure.”